 There's a post.
 If you want to know how far away it is, the simplest thing to do is to measure the distance with something like a tape measure.
-If we take a look at this one, it's 7 feet away.
+If we take a look at this one, it's 2 meters (6.56 feet) away.